 Posted on Wednesday, June 25, 2014

-Courtney Cytryn '14 was recently hired by Bloomberg L.P., an international business and financial leader.
+Courtney Cytryn '14 was hired by Bloomberg L.P., an international business and financial leader following her graduation in May 2014.
 Bloomberg is known largely for its product, the Bloomberg terminal, which is software that contains economic market data that traders use every day to enhance their exchanges.

-In September, Cytryn will start an eight-week training program for Bloomberg as a global data analyst for the company.
-She will be trained with other recent graduates from around the world in a classroom setting on various market sectors to familiarize the new employees before beginning their respective positions for the company.
-While Cytryn will be located in the Princeton, which is the hub for data of the company, Bloomberg Nationwide also has offices in London, and Brazil, which she hopes to travel to during her career in finance.
+In September, Cytryn began an eight-week training program for Bloomberg as a global data analyst for the company.
+She was trained with other recent graduates from around the world in a classroom setting on various market sectors to familiarize the new employees before beginning their respective positions for the company.
+While Cytryn is located in the Princeton, which is the hub for data of the company, Bloomberg Nationwide also has offices in London, and Brazil, which she hopes to travel to during her career in finance.

 "I'm excited to see how all the different sectors and divisions of such a big company work together," she says.
 "Even more than all that, I can't wait to be in such a vibrant setting, working with 28 other recent college grads from around the world in the training program, which will give me valuable experience before I move on to a specific sector."